simplewebrtc/SimpleWebRTC/README.md

 Note that you will most likely also need to run your own TURN servers.
 See http://www.html5rocks.com/en/tutorials/webrtc/infrastructure/ for a basic tutorial.

+## It's not always that simple...

+Sometimes you need to do more advanced stuff.
+See http://simplewebrtc.com/notsosimple.html for some examples.

 ## Got questions?

 Join the SimpleWebRTC discussion list: